GavJam80/Hackathon1/README.md

 ## Issues

-Some of the issues we faced was integrating front end layout with the original javascript.
+Some of the issues we faced were integrating front end layout with the original javascript.

 The original javascript included two forms of the game (for children & adults), however once the initial front-end additions were added, the javascript no longer worked.
 * This issue stemmed from the inclusion of Bootstrap grids, when the initial code was designed with Flexbox in mind.